fuzzylabs/dobble-jetson-zenml-competition/ZenML.md

     * save_prediction : A boolean, save prediction images during the validation loop if True
     * prediction_folder : The path for saving the predictions images during the validation loop

+5. `validate_data_model` step : This step does not require any parameters to run Deepchecks' full suite on the data and model.

-4. `export_onnx` step: This step requires 2 parameters to export the trained PyTorch model to ONNX format.
+6. `export_onnx` step: This step requires 2 parameters to export the trained PyTorch model to ONNX format.
     * onnx_model_path : The path to save the ONNX format model
     * image_size : The image size to use for training